- Our convictions

 - Do these innovations change ways of thinking?
 Do they open up new horizons for researchers and entrepreneurs?

 - Will the technologies explored ultimately represent a breakthrough for mobility for the greatest number of people?

 - Do they bring environmental progress: what is the energy expended for the kilogrammes transported per kilometre?
 What is the relation between the weight of the container, i.e. plane, train, boat, bus…, displaced and the weight of the contents (goods and/or humans) it is transporting?
 What about the footprint?
 What are the other environmental impacts, here or elsewhere?

-dollars a year is the sum invested by risk capital in flying cars since 2016
+dollars a year, the amount invested by risk capital in flying cars over three years (2016-2019).

 Kayaking: travel from your sofa!